I.

 D

-67. Potash was originally obtained by running water through wood ashes and boiling the
+was originally obtained by running water through wood ashes and boiling

 solution in cast-iron pot.